 Your tour guide brings these stories to moving and vivid life as you tour the chilling cellblock and end the tour in the prison yard where executions took place.
 There is also a 30-minute audiovisual presentation that recounts Ireland’s political history over the past 200 years.

 Entrance to the Gaol is by guided tour only.
 Tickets must be reserved online and are for timed entry.
-Admission is free for the balance of 2021.

 General Post Office (GPO)

 The General Post Office has a prominent role in Irish history, chosen by the insurgents in the 1916 Easter Rising.
 The building itself is impressive with its Neoclassical façade and was built between 1814 and 1818.

 In 1916 Republican forces stormed the building and issued the Proclamation of the Irish Republic.
 Most of the original building was gutted from the fighting, though the front of the building survived.
 You can still see bullet marks on the pillars from that fateful period.